We’re focused on planning, designing, delivering and maintaining key infrastructure to cater for Ipswich’s current and ever growing population.

 Our capital works program reflect our community vision and priorities, ensuring we deliver a safe, inclusive and connected community that keeps our city growing and protects the environment we all value.

-Council has developed a city-wide three year capital works program for the 2020–2021 Budget and Long Term Financial Forecast.
+Council has developed a three year capital works program (PDF, 794.9 KB) for the 2023-2024 Budget and Long Term Financial Forecast.

 There are hundreds of projects on the go each year, large and small.
 You can find out about our capital works program by searching in our interactive mapping system below.